 Descripción

 Estamos ante una de las fincas más antiguas del Médoc cuyo origen se remonta al siglo XVII.
 La añada 2022 destaca por ser la segunda en toda su historia en la que la Cabernet franc supera a la Merlot en el blend final.
-El resultado, como apunta el crítico de The Wine Advocate, William Kelley, en las primeras catas, es una combinación de infalible clasicismo y una sensualidad y encanto inusuales respecto al estilo habitual del château
+El resultado, como apuntaba el crítico de The Wine Advocate, William Kelley, en las primeras catas, es una combinación de infalible clasicismo y una sensualidad y encanto inusuales respecto al estilo habitual del château

 Ficha técnica